theintern/intern/README.md

 ## This repository

 This repository is an experimental repository for the next major version of the Dojo Toolkit.
-However, at this point it is extremely likely that this project *will* be finalised and maintained, so please feel free to start using it as long as you can put up with some API churn until it reaches alpha.
+Please feel free to start using it as long as you can put up with some API churn until it reaches alpha.

 ## Features